aimfeld/ZendDiCompiler/README.md

     }

 Make sure you have a _writable_ data folder in your application root directory, see [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication).
-Add `DiWrapper` to the modules array in your `application.config.php`.
+Add 'DiWrapper' to the modules array in your `application.config.php`.
 DiWrapper must be the loaded _after_ the modules where it is used: